 AEP AES ESSAM B.ClinExPhysiology (Hons.)

-Alanah Dobinson is an Accredited Exercise Physiologist with a passion for mental health and eating issues.
+Alanah Dobinson is an Accredited Exercise Physiologist with a passion for assisting those with mental health and eating issues.

 Her three main priorities are to:

 - Rejuvenate the body, not exhaust or deplete it